 Medical Termination of Pregnancy (MTP) Act

-- The Medical Termination of Pregnancy (MTP) Act was first enacted in the year 1971 to address the challenge of maternal mortality owing to unsafe abortions.
+- The Medical Termination of Pregnancy (MTP) Act was brought into force in the year 1971 to address the challenge of maternal mortality owing to unsafe abortions.

 - The Union Government in the 1960’s constituted the Shantilal Shah Committee to give its opinion on the legislation of the abortion law in India.

 - This was brought in to control the unsafe abortions which was taking place in the country.